grokcode/grokcode.github.io/_posts/2011-06-30-how-to-use-source-control-effectively.md

   - source control
   - version control
 ---
-There are a number of great version control[1](#footnote_0_717 "The terms &lsquo;version control&rsquo;,  &lsquo;source control&rsquo;, and &lsquo;revision control&rsquo; are used interchangeably here."){#identifier_0_717.footnote-link.footnote-identifier-link} systems out there; the most important thing is to pick one and learn to use it effectively.
+There are a number of great version control systems out there; the most important thing is to pick one and learn to use it effectively.
 No matter which source control system you decide to use, there are a number of universal principles that will help you to get the most out of source control.<!--more-->

 ## _Always_ use source control